tri-cods/html-css/lessons.md

 ## Challenge

-Create a stylesheet using the command line (following option 3, external styling, described above).
+Create a blank stylesheet using the command line (following option 3, external styling, described above).
 In your `index.html` document, link to your style sheet and re-save the file.

-If you need a reminder on which commands to use to create your new stylesheet file, see [here](/sections/_cli-reminder2.md).
+If you need a reminder on which commands to use to create your new stylesheet file, see [here](/_cli-reminder2.md).

 To link your stylesheet with your `index.html` file, insert the following code into the head element of that `index.html` file: